mathesse/mathesse.github.io/_posts/檐蛛/2016-11-14-analyze-novels-by-plotting-word-cloud.md

 layout: post
 title: Seriously, what are the Novels talking about?
 category: 檐蛛
-tags: python, segmentation, keyword extration, wordcloud
+tags: python segmentation keyword wordcloud
 keywords: python
 description: